olavpo/dhis2-metadata-dependency-export/README.md

 `groupMode/userMode` can be one of the following:

-* "IGNORE" - leave sharing as-is
+* "IGNORE" - leave sharing as-is.
-* "REMOVE" - remove sharing information
+* "REMOVE" - remove sharing information.
-* "FILTER" - remove sharing with any groups/users not specified in the configuration
+* "FILTER" - remove sharing with any groups/users not specified in the configuration.
 * "MERGE": - combine existing sharing settings with any groups/users specified in the configuration.
-If access rights are different, those in the configuration are used
+If access rights are different, those in the configuration are used.
+Existing groups are not automatically included in the export.
-* "OVERWRITE" - set sharing to that specified in the configuration file
+* "OVERWRITE" - set sharing to that specified in the configuration file.

 `groups/users` is an array of objects, where each object refers to a user group/user.
 It should include the ID, and (except for IGNORE, REMOVE, and FILTER) the metadata and data access to give to the group.
 Options for metadata and data access are "NONE", "VIEW" and "EDIT".
 Data access is only applied to relevant objects according to the DHIS2 schema.
 If a group/user has no metadata OR data access to an object, it is not included.